Find Schools

 The states with the most job growth for Supply Chain Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-Salary for a Supply Chain Manager
+How Much Does a Supply Chain Manager Make?

-The typical yearly salary for Supply Chain Managers is somewhere between $52,550 and $183,430.
+Supply Chain Managers make between $52,550 and $183,430 a year.

 undefined